-With a food scene as adventurous as the city’s surrounding landscapes, Portland is brimming with neighborhood hot spots and uncommon concepts.
-Located in southeast Portland’s Mt.
+With a food scene as adventurous as the rugged landscapes that surround the city, Portland is brimming with neighborhood hot spots and uncommon concepts.
+Located in Southeast Portland’s Mt.
 Tabor neighborhood, Coquine is all charm, right down to Chef Katy Millard’s mouthwatering homemade chocolate chip cookies.
-Open for weekday and weekend brunch, and dinner Wednesday through Sunday, Coquine is a favorite for its thoughtful food, intimate feel and neighboring volcanic cinder cone where runners, park-goers, dog owners and soap box derby riders descend upon Mt.
-Tabor, year-round.
+Open for brunch all week long, and dinner Wednesday through Sunday, Coquine is a favorite for its thoughtful food, intimate feel and proximity to the actual Mt.
+Tabor , where runners, park-goers, dog owners and soap box derby riders descend upon the forested park built atop the extinct volcano all year round.

-Bringing Willamette Valley wine production into the city limits, Cooper’s Hall is a beloved urban winery housed in a former auto body shop aged to become a spacious, sun-lit winery and taproom with strung up lights, rows of wine barrels and hanging greenery.
-Don’t skip over the house wines on tap (you’ll likely want to take some home), and their seasonal menu is simply delicious (the fried brussels sprouts, rotating veggie burger and brioche donuts are hits).
+Bringing Willamette Valley wine production into the big city, Cooper’s Hall is a beloved urban winery housed in a former auto body shop in the middle of Southeast Portland.
+Visit the spacious, sun-lit winery and taproom carefully decorated with strung-up lights, rows of rustic wine barrels and hanging greenery.
+Don’t skip over the fantastic housemade wines on tap (you’ll likely want to take some home), and their seasonal taproom menu is simply delicious (the crispy fried brussels sprouts, rotating veggie burger and sugar-dusted brioche donuts are hits).

-For your coffee fix, head to Portland’s central eastside for a cup of joe from Water Avenue Coffee.
-Supremely local and steadfastly committed to environmental, social and economic stewardship, more than 90% of the coffee roasted by Water Avenue is hand delivered to partners and coffee shops within a 50-mile radius of their Portland roastery.
+For your coffee fix, head to Portland’s central east side for a perfectly prepared and perfectly flavorful cup of joe from Water Avenue Coffee.
+Supremely local and steadfastly committed to environmental, social and economic stewardship, more than 90% of the coffee roasted by Water Avenue is hand delivered to partners and coffee shops within a 50-mile radius of their Portland roasters.

-For easy-drinking beers either at home, around a campfire or on their year-round patio (heaters and patio tents make an appearance mid-fall) check out Basecamp Brewing, also located in Portland’s central eastside.
-For a more remote hangout, head west to Skyline Tavern, tucked at the top of Germantown Road amidst the city’s revered and trail-packed Forest Park.
-Once a cash-only saloon, Skyline Tavern now accepts credit cards, frequently hosts live music and famously allows patrons to bring their own meat to throw on the tavern’s charcoal grill.
-With indoor seating, a covered deck and camp-like seating out back, this landmark saloon has welcomed neighbors and friends of Forest Park for decades.
+For easy-drinking craft beers enjoyed at home, around a campfire or on their year-round patio (heaters and quirky patio tents make an appearance mid-fall), check out Basecamp Brewing, also located in Portland’s central east side.
+For a more remote and tree-lined hangout, head west to the appropriately named Skyline Tavern, tucked at the top of Germantown Road amidst the city’s revered and trail-packed Forest Park.
+Once a cash-only roadhouse saloon, Skyline Tavern now accepts credit cards, frequently hosts live music and famously allows patrons to bring their own meat to throw on the tavern’s charcoal grill.
+With indoor seating, a covered deck, camp-like seating out back and serene views of the woods all around, this landmark, century-old saloon has welcomed neighbors and friends of Forest Park for decades.

-Once you’ve got the knots out, get moving with a day pass to Planet Granite over in the Pearl District.
-Offering yoga, group fitness classes, top rope climbing, bouldering and free weights, Planet Granite is the perfect way to kill a rainy afternoon or prepare for outdoor climbs down at Smith Rock State Park.
+Once you’ve got the knots out, get your body moving with a day pass to Planet Granite over in the Pearl District.
+Offering yoga, group fitness classes, top rope climbing, bouldering and free weights, Planet Granite is the perfect way to pass a rainy afternoon or prepare for outdoor climbs down at Smith Rock State Park.

 Rain or shine, Forest Park offers over 80 miles worth of well-maintained trails available to runners, walkers, four-legged friends and bicyclers (where marked).
-Frequented by outdoor enthusiasts regardless of forecast, Forest Park is a rare and beautiful retreat from Portland’s urban playground and offers a quick escape into a lush, densely packed trail system tailormade for adventure.
-Those interested in group running can link up with Dossier’s Well+Fit partner, Wy’East Wolfpack for guided loops around town including the legednary Tom McCall Waterfront Park.
+Frequented by outdoor enthusiasts regardless of forecast (the heavy tree canopy does offer a bit of shelter from showers), Forest Park is a rare, tranquil and beautiful retreat from Portland’s urban playground, and offers a quick escape into a lush, densely packed trail system tailor made for adventure.